DataBiosphere/dsub/examples/fastqc/README.md

   instructions.

 * (Optional) [Enable](https://console.cloud.google.com/flows/enableapi?apiid=cloudbuild.googleapis.com)
-  the Google Container Builder API.
+  the Google Cloud Build API.

   This step is necessary if you are going to build the FastQC Docker image remotely.